Stuart Bingham was born in Basildon Hospital on May 21, 1976, and is the youngest son of Eddie and Maureen. He has a

 Ballrun has also been runner-up in the 2012 Wuxi Classic, 2013 and 2019 Welsh Open, 2016 World Grand Prix and the 2017 Shanghai Masters.

 And he has won the non-ranking 2012 Premier League Snooker as well as the 2015 Championship League.
 At the start of 2018 he had compiled nearly 300 century breaks during his career.
-And a maximum at the 2019 China Open took him onto five career 147s.
+And a maximum at the 2019 Northern Ireland Open took him onto six career 147s.

 Stuart has been coached by former world champion Terry Griffiths since April 2017 and has worked closely with Essex-based businessman and close friend Gary Purkiss since the start of his career.